Young Artist Programme

 • Several Young Artists gave song recital performances in the Oxford Proms 2022.

-Our 2021 Young Artists Programme Launch at the 1901 Arts Club in Waterloo with Dr Emily Kilpatrick
+2021 Young Artists Programme Launch at the 1901 Arts Club in Waterloo with Dr Emily Kilpatrick

 We are grateful to the following Trusts and Foundation for their generous support of our 2024 Young Artist Programme: